 What better place to get in a studious mood than a bookshop?
 The café on the top floor of Foyles serves great coffee and sandwiches, while a gentle jazz soundtrack creates a friendly atmosphere.
 There is plenty of room, meaning you can find somewhere to sit all day without feeling like you’ve outstayed your welcome.
 Putting in the hours at work has never been so rewarding.

-What are your favorite places for a coffee and connection in London?
-I would love to know for next time I am in the Big Smoke.
+What are your favourite places for a coffee and connection in London?
+I would love to know for the next time I am in the Big Smoke.